BiggillyBoyMan/ip/docs/README.md

 java -jar Nami.jar

 This should open a GUI window if you are using the GUI version.
-If you're using CLI, the terminal will show the text-based interface.
+If you’re using CLI, the terminal will show the text-based interface.

 Features

-1. Adding a Task: add
+Adding a Task: add

 Adds a task to the task list.
-There are 3 types of task, namely a todo, events and deadlines
+There are 3 types of tasks: todo, events, and deadlines.

 Format:
-For Todo,
-add t/ToDo

-For deadline,
+For Todo: add t/Todo DESCRIPTION

-add t/deadline description /by date(DD/MM/YYYY HH:MM)
+For Deadline: add t/deadline DESCRIPTION /by DATE (DD/MM/YYYY HH:MM)

-For Event
-add t/event description, /from date(DD/MM/YYYY HH:MM) /to date(DD/MM/YYYY HH:MM)
+For Event: add t/event DESCRIPTION /from DATE (DD/MM/YYYY HH:MM) /to DATE (DD/MM/YYYY HH:MM)

-2. Listing All Tasks: list
+Listing All Tasks: list

 Shows a list of all tasks in the task list.

-Format:
-list
+Format: list

-3. Locating Tasks by Description: find
+Locating Tasks by Description: find

 Finds tasks whose descriptions contain the given keywords.

-Format:
-find KEYWORD [MORE_KEYWORDS]
+Format: find KEYWORD [MORE_KEYWORDS]

 Examples: